Halloween: A Sweet Balance of Dental Health and Celebration

 ‘Tis the season of football, cooler temperatures, sweaters, pumpkins, and exquisite leaf foliage.
 While summer is my jam, I do love the beauty and excitement the fall season brings.
 Let’s not forget that October is National Dental Hygiene Month.
 My hat goes off to each of you.
 October also brings a season of spooks and Halloween.

-As a child, I loved dressing up, and I can remember the excitement of walking the streets with my orange jack-o-lantern bucket collecting as much candy as my mother allowed.
+As a child, I loved dressing up.
+I can remember the excitement of walking the streets with my orange jack-o-lantern bucket, collecting as much candy as my mother allowed.
 The simplicity of collecting free candy simply by reciting “trick or treat” never ceased to amaze me.
-As a dental hygienist and mother, I still find the magic of this holiday but exercise more caution as I now have a more educated view of its potential harm ‒ tooth decay.
+As a dental hygienist and mother, I still find the magic of this holiday but exercise more caution as I now have a more educated view of its potential harm – tooth decay.

-By the 9th century, the event was termed Halloween, and by the 19th century, it was popularized in America.1 By 1940, trick or treating was widespread on a national scale, where fruits, nuts, and coins were the popular loot.2 In the 1950s, candy began to make its debut during this popular festivity, and by the 1970s, it became seen as the only economically legitimate treat.
+In the 1920s and 1930s, Halloween was popularized in America on a community level.1 By the late 1940s, trick or treating was widespread on a national scale, where fruits, nuts, and coins were the popular loot.
+In the 1950s, candy began to make its debut during this popular festivity, and by the 1970s, it became seen as the only economically legitimate treat.2

-Today, one-quarter of all the candy sold annually in the U.S. is purchased for Halloween.1 In fact, Americans spent an estimated $2 billion on candy in 2021.2 Like my children, the more candy a child can collect that fun-filled night, the better.
-The average jack-o-lantern bucket carries 250 pieces of candy that amount to 9,000 calories and 3 pounds of sugar!2 Are your molars hurting?
+Today, one-quarter of all the candy sold annually in the U.S. is purchased for Halloween.1 Americans spent an estimated $3.6 billion on candy in 2023.3 Like my children, the more candy a child can collect that fun-filled night, the better.
+The average jack-o-lantern bucket carries 250 pieces of candy that amount to 9,000 calories and three pounds of sugar!2 Are your molars hurting?

 Favorite Night for Bacteria, Too

 Guiding parents and children to make smarter choices when it comes to their Halloween windfall is never a bad idea.
 Not all candy is created equal, and some choices may prevail over others.
 For example, chocolate is faster to consume and clear the mouth, which limits the exposure time, making this a better option.
-Dark chocolate has even less sugar making it an even wiser choice.
+Dark chocolate has even less sugar, making it an even wiser choice.5

 Theories suggest that eating candy after meals is the best time to consume these sugary snacks.
-The theory hypothesizes that the mouth bacteria are unable to metabolize the sugars because they are “full” from the meal.3 Dinner, particularly, is closer to bedtime, meaning the sugar will have less exposure time if the child brushes their teeth before bed.
+The theory hypothesizes that the mouth bacteria are unable to metabolize the sugars because they are “full” from the meal.
+Dinner, particularly, is closer to bedtime, meaning the sugar will have less exposure time if the child brushes their teeth before bed.4

 With all this said, eating candy in moderation and maintaining a thorough oral hygiene regimen is truly the best advice to offer.
 While offering alternatives and suggestions, such as choosing dark chocolate, is what we should do, we must also take in the practicality of the situation.
 I remember my excitement as a child on Halloween, and I see it now in my own children.
 Their eyes illuminate when they dump their buckets of candy, and I would be lying if I didn’t say I pilfer through it myself.

-Parents simply need to limit the amount of candy intake daily and follow the protocol of after-dinner treats.
+Parents simply need to limit the daily amount of candy intake and follow the protocol of after-dinner treats.
 If there were ever a better time to hone in on oral hygiene, now would be the time.
 Educating parents and children on the frequency and diligence of brushing, interdental cleaning, and routine dental appointments is essential to helping children reduce their risk of caries.
-This is also a great opportunity to educate on the importance of sealants, fluoride and/or hydroxyapatite.
+This is also a great opportunity to educate on the importance of sealants and fluoride.

 Before you leave, check out the Today’s RDH self-study CE courses.
 All courses are peer-reviewed and non-sponsored to focus solely on high-quality education.
 Click here now.